Unity-Technologies/ml-agents/docs/Getting-Started.md

    where:
     - `<trainer-config-path>` is the relative or absolute filepath of the trainer configuration.
-The defaults used by example environments included in `MLAgentsSDK` can be found in `config/trainer_config.yaml`.
+The defaults used by example environments included in `MLAgentsSDK` can be found in the `config/ppo/` and `config/sac` folders.
     - `<run-identifier>` is a string used to separate the results of different training runs.
 Make sure to use one that hasn't been used already!
 4. If you cloned the ML-Agents repo, then you can simply run

       ```sh
-      mlagents-learn config/trainer_config.yaml --run-id=firstRun
+      mlagents-learn config/ppo/3DBall.yaml --run-id=firstRun
       ```

 5. When the message _"Start training by pressing the Play button in the Unity